oracle/graal/docs/reference-manual/native-image/guides/build-with-reflection.md

 	    at java.lang.Class.forName(DynamicHub.java:1313)
 	    at ReflectionExample.main(ReflectionExample.java:25)
     ```
-    Neither the tracing agent nor the `native-image` tool can ensure that the configuration file is complete.
+    Neither the Tracing Agent nor the `native-image` tool can ensure that the configuration file is complete.
     The agent observes and records which program elements are accessed using reflection when you run the program.
     In this case, the `native-image` tool has not been configured to include references to class `StringCapitalizer`.

 5. Update the configuration to include class `StringCapitalizer`.
-    You can manually edit the _reflect-config.json_ file or re-run the tracing agent to update the existing configuration file using the `config-merge-dir` option, as follows:
+    You can manually edit the _reflect-config.json_ file or re-run the Tracing Agent to update the existing configuration file using the `config-merge-dir` option, as follows:
     ```shell
     java -agentlib:native-image-agent=config-merge-dir=META-INF/native-image ReflectionExample StringCapitalizer capitalize "hello"
     ```